Mia Gyau: International career

 Gyau has represented the United States as a member of several different youth national teams.
 She trained with the U-14 and U-15 teams as a teenager and was a member of the U-17, U-18, and U-20 teams.

+Personal life

+Gyau's father, Phillip Gyau, is a former professional soccer player and played in six games for the United States men's national soccer team.
+Her brother, Joe Gyau, plays for the Las Vegas Lights and has three international caps.